Shadow Galactica: Sailor Chi and Sailor Phi

 In the musicals, Sailor Chi and Sailor Phi are often seen with Sailor Theta (セーラー, Sērā Shīta), but they are Galaxia's lowest ranked servants, collectively known as "Galactica Troops".
 They receive their orders from the other members of Shadow Galactica, and there is no indication that they have a special role as Star Gardeners.
 Phi and Chi's uniforms are also altered to be completely different from their manga counterparts and to match Theta.
 In the first Stars musical, Sailor Phi goes by the name "Shadow Bee", Sailor Chi goes by "Shadow Mantis", and Sailor Theta goes by "Shadow Bug".
 After the Sailor Stars musical, the bug theme was dropped.
 The Galactica Troops disguise themselves as Jūban Municipal High School students or as backup dancers for the Three Lights (depending on the musical) in order to observe the Sailor Guardians, and eventually attack them.
 The three of them engage a revived Queen Beryl in combat but are defeated by her, and subsequently killed by Galaxia for their failure.

-Sailor Chi has been portrayed on stage by Ado Endoh, Sachiko Akimoto, and Mari Yasuda.
-Sailor Phi has been portrayed by Kaori Ishikawa, Rieko Akimoto and Mika Komura.
-Sailor Theta has been played by Yūko Matsumoto, Ado Endoh, and Azusa Katagiri.
+In the Cosmos film, Sailors Chi and Phi are voiced by Yuka Komatsu and Fumie Mizusawa in the original Japanese version and by Amber Lee Connors and Lisa Ortiz in the English dub, respectively.
+Sailor Chi has been portrayed on stage by Ado Endoh, Sachiko Akimoto, and Mari Yasuda; Sailor Phi has been portrayed by Kaori Ishikawa, Rieko Akimoto and Mika Komura; Sailor Theta has been played by Yūko Matsumoto, Ado Endoh, and Azusa Katagiri.